Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Armani watches are among the manliest in the fashion watches category.
 They typically come with an all-black and silver-tone appearance that are combined with dark dials.
 Compared to other similar brands, such as Fossil, Armani timepieces employ stainless steel bands to a great extent, with fewer options available in leather.

-Quality-wise, Armani doesn’t differ from other fashion watch companies when Japanese quartz movement and mineral crystal are the primary components – they’re nothing spectacular but decent enough to stand the test of time.
+Quality-wise, Armani doesn’t differ from other fashion companies when Japanese quartz movement and mineral crystal are the primary components – they’re nothing spectacular but decent enough to stand the test of time.

 Guess watches are somewhat cheaper than Armani and Michael Kors models but provide equally appealing aesthetics.